geratarra/forecastapp/README.md

 This is just a little weather forecast project I've created to get started with React.
 It's been I while since I don't play with the library (actually I think I haven't play with it for real) and I don't want to get outdated.
 Nothing fancy, responsive or things like that.
 Just a simple little app made with love ❤️.
 I would really link to keep working with React so I would see if I can code some apps with some of the common and popular topics around React (like Redux and stuff..).
 We'll see..

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Don't forget to run `npm install` before trying to run the app

 ## Available Scripts